+Attendance is mandatory.
+A prior justification and approval of the instructor at least 24 hours before the class is required to get an excuse.
 "According to NDSU Policy 333 (www.ndsu.edu/fileadmin/policy/333.pdf), attendance in classes is expected."
-Students who have an absence should notify the instructor in advance of the absence, if possible, to make arrangements for the make-up work.
+Students who have an absence should notify the instructor in advance of the absence, if possible at least 24 hours, to arrange the make-up work.
 If it is not possible to provide advance notice, the student should inform the instructor as soon as possible after the absence to arrange for missed work.

-Assignments:
+Assignments and Policy:

 Course deliverables consist of a series of individual and team assignments.
-For team assignments you are expected to work as a team and will be graded with one grade per team.
+For team assignments, you are expected to work as a team and will be graded with one grade per team.